Gu Family Book: Synopsis

 After their nobleman father is unfairly accused of being a traitor and killed, Yoon Seo-hwa (Lee Yeon-hee), her younger brother Jung-yoon (Lee David) and their maid Dam (Kim Bo-mi) are sent to a gisaeng house.
 Seo-hwa's first "patron" is Jo Gwan-woong (Lee Sung-jae), the man who betrayed and killed her father.
 Before Jo Gwan-woong arrives, Dam swaps clothes with Seo-hwa so that she can run away, chased by Gwan-woong's men.
 Gu Wol-ryung (Choi Jin-hyuk), a mystical forest protector and gumiho, finds Seo-hwa unconscious and, as he had fallen in love with her, protects her.
 When Seo-hwa wakes up, she too falls in love with him and marries him after he tells her that both Dam and Jung-yoon were able to run away and are safe.
-In actuality, Jung-yoon has been hanged, whereas Dam has committed suicide.
-Wol-ryung, unable to tell her the truth, lied to her and did not tell her that he is a gumiho.
+Actually, Jung-yoon has been hanged whereas Dam has committed suicide, but Wol-ryung, unable to tell her the truth, lied to her and did not tell her that he is a gumiho.

 Wol-ryung decides to become human in order to be with Seo-hwa.
-To do so, he must live 100 days without showing his true form to a human, without taking a life, and must help anyone that needs aid.
-But if he fails, he'll lose any chance of ever becoming human, and will become a demon for the next thousand years.
+To do so, he must live 100 days without showing his original form to a human, without taking a life, and must help anyone that needs aid.
+But if he fails, he'll lose any chance of ever becoming human and will become a demon for the next thousand years.
 Wol-ryung successfully lives most of these days following these rules, but one day, Gwan-woong's men find Seo-hwa alone in the forest.
 Wol-ryung rushes to help her and reveals his true form, massacring the soldiers.
 Seo-hwa, horrified, leaves him, and he is later killed by the righteous soldier Dam Pyeong-joon (Jo Sung-ha), who had been told that the gumiho was murdering innocents.
 Seo-hwa soon discovers that she is with Wol-ryung's child and gives birth to a son.
-Realizing that the baby isn't a monster and regretting her betrayal to Wol-ryung, Seo-hwa entrusts the baby in the care of a monk, So-jung (Kim Hee-won).
+Realizing that the baby isn't a monster and regretting her betrayal of Wol-ryung, Seo-hwa entrusts the baby in the care of a monk, So-jung (Kim Hee-won).
 She then confronts Gwan-woong, but is killed.